E-Vertin/compile-install-kernel/README.md

 # compile-install-kernel
 A simple script to automate my compilance of `sys-kernel/gentoo-sources`, PERSONAL USE ONLY!

+The script was only tested on Gentoo Linux with the `sys-kernel/installkernel` configured to use `dracut` to generate a unified kernel image and install in `systemd`'s kernel-install layout for `systemd-boot`.

 ## What does it do

 This script automates Linux kernel compilance and copies necessary files from current working directory to the symbolic link /usr/src/linux for out-of-tree module compilance.